pagesbydustin/my-project/docs/Docs/av.md

 7. **Monitoring**: Use the headphone output and monitor mix controls to listen to the audio.
 This allows you to make adjustments in real-time.
 8. **Output**: The final mixed audio is sent to the main outputs, which are connected to the PA system or recording devices.

+For detailed setup instructions, refer to the [Setup Instructions](../index.md#setup-instructions).

 ### Feedback

 Feedback occurs when the sound from the speakers is picked up by the microphones and re-amplified, creating a loop that results in a high-pitched squeal.
 To prevent feedback: